lwjglgamedev/vulkanbook/bookcontents/chapter-18/chapter-18.md

 }
 ```

-In order to get a device address from a buffer whe need to use the `VK_BUFFER_USAGE_SHADER_DEVICE_ADDRESS_BIT` flag, in the `bufferUsage` constructor parameter.
+In order to get a device address from a buffer we need to use the `VK_BUFFER_USAGE_SHADER_DEVICE_ADDRESS_BIT` flag, in the `bufferUsage` constructor parameter.
 If a Vulkan
 buffer is created with that flag, we can store the address in a class attribute:

 ```java